kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

 * Upside of of PCI pass-through is that full network functionality would be available to Guest VMs NICs (e.g LACP or 802.3ad can be conigured over PCI pass through NICs).
 * Downside of PIC pass-through is extra cost for having seprate PCI pass-through NICs for each NUMA node which could sufffice the Guest VM requirments.
 ## Next Step
-* I will scale up this infrastrcure to 4 bare metal servers (1 Control host and 3 Worker nodes) to run 2 K8s clusters (Red and Blue)  while running Juniper Networks Cloud Native CN2 as CNI for those K8s Clusters.
+* I will scale up this infrastrcure to 4 bare metal servers (1 Control host and 3 Worker nodes) to run 2 K8s clusters (Red and Blue)  while running Juniper Networks Cloud Native CN2 as CNI those K8s Clusters.
 ## Conclusion
 * We can run multiple k8s cluster in same infrastruture and Guest VMs (k8s worker nodes) will get bare metal like peformance because of following factors:-
   - Avoiding the virtio drivers and Qemu Emulation for CPUs (because of Hostpass-through CPU model) and NIC cards (because of PCI pass-through).